pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/samples/bar-d3-sandbox/step3-view-creation.md

 Remarks:
   - [this.model]({{site.refDocsUrlPattern | replace: '$', 'pentaho.visual.base.View' | append: '#model'}})
     gives you access to the visualization model object.
-  - Both the visual roles are required, so it is safe to directly read the first mapped attribute.
+  - Both the visual roles are required, so it is safe to directly read the first mapped field.
-  - Most data table methods accept column indexes, so attribute names are converted into column indexes.
+  - Most data table methods accept column indexes, so field names are converted into column indexes.
   - The data in the data table needs to be converted into an "array of plain objects" form, so that then it can be directly consumed by D3.
   - [this.domContainer]({{site.refDocsUrlPattern | replace: '$', 'pentaho.visual.base.View' | append: '#domContainer'}})